pranav-prakash/jmtpfs/README.md

 Credits to @kiorky and @JasonFerrara for their work.

 This is simply a rehost with some tweaks to the readme and include paths so that it is easier to understand and works out of the box with homebrew.

+## Other

+If you're using this for the purpose of transferring files to android using a fuse file system, also look into adbfs which is slightly more stable